All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Important Obedience Training Tips

-All Yorkshire Terrier puppies benefit from basic obedience training and Teacup Yorkies are no exception.
+All Yorkshire Terrier puppies benefit from basic obedience training.

 Unquestioned obedience means you can better get your dog out of dangers that he doesn't see nor understand.